RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

      ![define a web-hook](./pictures/webhookchangetriggering.png)

-  2. Url and Script-Path tags in the above xml, are for defining the **location of the pipeline code for the job to be executed**
+  2. Url and scriptPath tags in the above xml, are for defining the **location of the pipeline code for the job to be executed**
      , So it needs to point to an existing repo and pipeline jenkinsfile.

   3. static methods approval - in case the pipeline is failing because of a static function or script that is not approved to run, please go in jenkins to Manage      Jenkins-->Security-->In-Process Script Approval--> inside there, click on approve next to the stathic method that is requested to be executed from script.